-How a customer adds a participant to a request:
+If youre a customer, heres how to add a participant to a request:

 - 1. Access the customer portal from the link provided. - 2.
 Fill out the request form, select Create. - 3.
 Select Share from the right side panel, enter the name, email address, or organization in the Share this request field. - 4.
 Select Share.